The boosted HP filter is more general than you might think: Simulations

+Regarding the number of iterations, under the $I(2)$ trends the average $m$ for bHP ranges from 2.5 to 4.2 for quarterly data, and from 15 to 20 for monthly data.
+This result is consistent with our theoretical result that a larger $\lambda$ in the HP filter for monthly data leads to an overly smooth estimated trend and thus requires more iterations for consistency.
+Under the LUR trends the two ranges become 2.2--8 and 30--60.

-In summary, the simulation results show that, at least in terms of MSEs, the conventional choices of $\lambda$ for quarterly and monthly data appear too large for good trend detection by the HP filter.
-In only a few LUR cases does the autoregressive approach deliver smaller MSEs in trend detection than HP.
-Both these methods have poor performance compared with bHP, in some cases with MSEs that are several times higher.
-The iterative mechanism and its data-determined $m$ clearly make the initial choice of the penalty parameter $\lambda$ less critical to performance, compensating for its shortcomings particularly with more complex trend processes, thereby providing a more robust approach to general trend estimation than the other methods.
+In summary, the simulation results show that, in terms of MSEs the conventional choices of $\lambda$ for quarterly and monthly data appear too large for good trend detection by the HP filter.
+In all cases, HRF delivers worse MSEs in trend detection than HP.
+It is clear from these results that the iterated procedure makes the initial choice of the penalty parameter $\lambda$ less critical for performance, compensating for the shortcomings of HP particularly with more complex trend processes, thereby providing a more robust approach to general trend estimation than the other methods.
+Results in \citetalias{phillips2021business} did show that when the penalty $\lambda=o(n)$, the HP filter is consistent for a stochastic trend when $n \to \infty,$ but no specific rate was suggested or explored.
+This finding is therefore not particularly helpful for empirical practice.
+But coupled with the consistency of bHP when $\lambda=\mu n^4$ and the robustness of bHP to choice of the penalty $\lambda$ in initiating iterations, it suggests the existence of a linkage between an `optimal' penalty $\lambda$ and the boosting iteration number $m$ that assures consistent trend estimation.
+Possible linkages of this type are being considered in ongoing work by \cite{yamada2023} and \cite{biswas2022longrange}.\footnote{\cite{biswas2022longrange} show that if $\lambda=c\mu n^4$ and $\hat \lambda = \hat c(m) \mu n^4$ is chosen to minimize the $L_2$ norm between the HP filter and the bHP filter after $m$ iterations, then the resulting HP with penalty $\hat \lambda$ is consistent when $ \hat c(m) \to 0$ as $m,n \to \infty$. \cite{yamada2023} derives a relationship between the smoothing matrices involved in the HP and bHP filters whose properties confirm the finding of \citetalias{phillips2021boosting} that `the asymptotic effect of increasing $m$ is similar to reducing the value of $\lambda$ in the simple HP filter'.}